isomerpages/moe-stgabrielspri/_signature-programmes/Louis Marie de Montfort (LMM)/E2K (Mathematics and Science).md

 <p align="justify">
 During the programme, students will have opportunities to work independently or collaboratively as they engage in mathematical thinking through specially designed puzzles, games and mathematical explorations.
 As a result of these rich learning experiences, students will: </p>

-*   develop the habits, attitudes and dispositions mathematicians possess.
+*   develop the habits, attitudes and dispositions mathematicians possess. <br>

-*   gain important 21st century competencies such as critical thinking, invention thinking and effective communication skills.
+*   gain important 21st century competencies such as critical thinking, invention thinking and effective communication skills. <br>

 <table style="border-collapse:collapse;border:none;mso-border-alt:solid windowtext .5pt;